May the fourth be with you?

 Even if you aren’t a big Star Wars follower, you can take the opportunity to discover this popular franchise and learn hundreds of interesting details.

 If you are stuck at home without anything to do, and online learning is getting to you, take a break.

 Did you know that typical Star Wars fans are aged 18-44 and work in the IT industry?

 Even if you don’t fit the description, you can take full advantage of one of the highest-grossing movies in history.

 It’s easy to get lost in the huge variety of online learning courses.
-Thus, Woz U powered programs are designed to make learning simpler and career advancement smoother.
-Then, try one today and may the force be with you!
+Thus, WOZ-powered programs are designed to make learning simpler and career advancement smoother.
+Then, try one today, and may the force be with you!